eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 - setting vpc.NAT is not allowed
 - serviceIPv4CIDR is not supported together with IPv6
 - AutoAllocateIPv6 is not supported together with IPv6
+- unmanaged nodegroups are not yet supported with IPv6 clusters

 The default value is `IPv4`.